rupadarshiray/rupadarshiray.github.io/content/workstation/obsidian-and-latex.md

 created: 2025-04-05T13:34:16
 modified: 2025-04-05T13:34:16
 tags: []
-title: 'A workstation with Obsidian and LaTeX'
+title: A workstation with Obsidian and LaTeX
-aliases: ''
+aliases: []
 ---

 There are two broad use-cases: